Lijuan-Z/ISSP-City_of_Vancouver/README.md

 # ISSP-City_of_Vancouver
+This is the main structure of our app.
+Currently, there is a button on the frontend that, when clicked, triggers the backend to return an Excel file.

 # Project Setup Instructions

 ## Clone the Repository
-After clone the repo, you need open two terninals, one for backend and one for frontend. follow the instructions below to run them seperately.
+After cloning the repository, you need to open two terminals: one for the backend and one for the frontend.
+Follow the instructions below to run them separately.

 ### Backend (Flask)
 in the first terminal, navigate to the Backend Directory: